xiaonia/kotlin-web-site/pages/docs/reference/lambdas.md

 </div>

-The parameters and the return type are specified in the same way as for regular functions, except that the parameter types can be omitted if they can be inferred from context:
+<span style="color:red;">The parameters and the return type are specified in the same way as for regular functions, except that the parameter
+types can be omitted if they can be inferred from context:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>